Volt France: Regional and local elections 2021

 Volt participated in the 2021 regional elections in the Île-de-France region with a list consisting of Volt, Pace-Nous Citoyen, A Nous al Démocatie and obtained 0.17% (3 629 votes).
 In the Hauts-de-France region, the joint list of Pace, Volt, Allons Enfants and Nous Citoyens reached 0.5% (6 700 votes).
 In both regions, the second round was not reached.

 In Brittany, Volt put forward a joint list of LREM, TdP, MoDem, UDI, Agir and Volt, which achieved 15.53% in the first round, 14.75% in the second round and 9 mandates, none of which, however, went to Volt.

 The party also participated in departmental elections in Strasbourg 1 (1.16%) and in Aix-en-Provence-2 (0.59%).

 Parliamentary election 2022

 In the 2022 parliamentary elections, Volt participated in 12 of the 566 constituencies in France and overseas territories and in 5 of the 11 constituencies for French citizens abroad.
 In total, Volt was represented by candidates in 17 out of 577 constituencies.

 The party achieved its best result in the national constituencies in the 5th constituency of the département of Pyrénées-Atlantiques with 3.25%.
 Volt's best overall election result was in the 7th constituency of the French Abroad (Central Europe) with 4.97%.

 After the election, controversy arose in Nantes after some of the ballot papers for Volt were not delivered, so that in some polling stations no ballot papers for Volt were available.
 The party then filed a complaint with the Constitutional Council.

+European election 2024

+In October 2023, the party nominated Sven Franck and Rayna Stamboliyska as top candidates for the European elections 2024.
+On 8 February, Volt announced together with the parties Régions et peuples solidaires and Parti radical de gauche that they would be cooperating in the European elections and running with a joint list.
+In March, the parties presented their joint list Europe Territoires Écologie, which, alongside Volt, consists of the Parti radical de gauche, Régions et Peuples Solidaires, Collectif des social-démocrates réformateurs, Movement of Progressives and Citizens' Movement.

+To remind people of the value of going to the polls and to emphasise the importance of Europe, representatives of the party crossed France in February with a European flag along the path of the Olympic flame.